codeforamerica/Mission-Vision-and-Operating-Principles/Draft.md

 Inform iterations with data about user behavior.
 Evaluate programs based on data about outcomes.
 * **Impact not ideology.**
 Government that works for all people doesn’t belong to one party or ideology.
 We welcome all political and social views that respect the principle that government should serve all people equally.
+* **Shape the market, don't capture the market.** Government that works for all requires the vendor ecosystem to change to become more responsive to user needs.
+We have the potential to create the biggest change when our projects seek to shape, rather than capture the market for government technology.

 *Laurenellen McCann first spoke about building with, not for at the 2014 Code for America Summit.